ranma/arm-mcu/str91x/README.txt

    This framework may be used for other devices in the ST STR91x family, provided the following files are modified:

-   str91xxxx.ld The RAM and/or ROM sizes must match the device. str91xxxx.flashocd The parameters for the str9x flash_config command must match the device. str91xxxx.openocd The parameters for the flash command must match the device.
+   str91xxxx.ld           The RAM and/or ROM sizes must match the device. stm32f1xxxx.debugjlink The memory regions reported to GDB must match the device. str91xxxx.flashocd     The parameters for the str9x flash_config command must match the device. str91xxxx.openocd      The parameters for the flash command must match the device.

 Test Platform

    This framework is validated on the following STR91x development boards:
      * [4]STMicro STR910-EVAL development board.

-   Tested on 9 August 2013 with gcc 4.8.1.
+   Tested on 6 June 2015 with gcc 4.9.2.

    ARM9 devices like the STR91x are now considered legacy devices.
 The newer Cortex-M3 devices are much faster, cheaper, and easier to use.
 I